Low Maintenance Lawn Care

 Unlike some home projects that can be performed by handy homeowners, installing artificial turf is best left to the pros.
-Our experienced technicians will make sure all of the edges are tucked correctly and that the binding of the joints is just right to ensure your new turf looks perfect.
+Our experienced technicians will ensure all of the edges are tucked correctly and that the binding of the joints is just right to ensure your new turf looks perfect.

-Our artificial turf installation process involves 7 steps:
+Our artificial turf installation process involves seven steps:

-- Excavation: We typically recommend removing around four inches of existing sod, soil and roots to create a level surface.
-When we remove these materials, we will be extremely careful to avoid any damage to electric, gas or water lines.
+- Excavation: We typically recommend removing around four inches of sod, soil, and roots to create a level surface.
+When we remove these materials, we will be cautious to avoid any damage to electric, gas, or water lines.

-- Preparing the Base: To bring your lawn up to its previous height, we will spread around four inches of crushed granite evenly across the project area, tamping until compact and smooth, for proper drainage and installation.
-If needed, we install any bender board during this stage.
+- Preparing the Base: To bring your lawn up to its previous height, we will spread around four inches of crushed granite evenly across the project area, tamping until compact and smooth for proper drainage and installation.
+If needed, we will install any bender board during this stage.

-- Rolling Out the Turf: Next, we will roll out the turf, paying careful attention to align the seams and secure them with seam tape or turf glue.
+- Rolling Out the Turf: We will roll out the turf, carefully aligning the seams and securing them with seam tape or turf glue.
 We’ll also make sure to use the same spool or run for your job, so your new lawn will have the same color and texture throughout.

-- Cutting to Fit: Using specialized tools, we then cut the turf to your desired dimensions, leaving a small amount of excess.
+- Cutting to Fit: We cut the turf to your desired dimensions using specialized tools, leaving a small amount of excess.